 International trade involves a lot of processes that businesses need to take care of.
 One such process is shipping the goods, and the Bill of Lading (BOL) is an important part of this process.
 BOL is basically a contract between the business and the shipping carrier.
 It specifies that the shipping carrier has got the goods.
 There are several types of BOL, but one of the most important BOL is the Inland Bill of Lading.

-An Inland Bill of Lading is a BOL allowing the shipping carrier to send the goods by road, railways, and inland water domestically.
+An Inland Bill of Lading is a BOL allowing the shipping carrier to send goods domestically by road, railways, and inland water.
 It doesn’t relate to sending the goods overseas.
 Therefore, it is an overland goods transportation contract.
 This BOL serves as a receipt from the carrier to the shipper covering the courier of products overland.
 Moreover, this BOL also works as a contract of carriage.

 Inland Bill of Lading – Meaning

 This BOL is usually the first transportation document of international cargo.
 Either shipper or the inland carrier can prepare this BOL.
 The carrier signs this BOL when it receives or picks up the shipment.